-- Dividend income received by a FIC is not subject to tax. - Other income and gains are taxed at 19 per cent - On incorporation, shares can be gifted free of any immediate tax. - The board of directors controls the FIC including investment decisions and distribution of profits so it is not necessary to have any shares to maintain control. - A FIC is an onshore structure that is not subject to Financial Conduct Authority regulations - so no third parties need be involved. - Shareholders can receive different levels of income at different times.
+- Dividend income received by a FIC is not subject to tax. - Other income and gains are taxed at 25 per cent (increased from 19 per cent prior to 6 April 2023). - On incorporation, shares can be gifted free of any immediate tax. - The board of directors can control the FIC including investment decisions and distribution of profits - so it is not necessary to have any shares to maintain control. - A FIC is an onshore structure that is not subject to Financial Conduct Authority regulations - so no third parties need be involved. - Shareholders can receive different levels of income at different times.